Skip to Main Content

 Weather

-Temperatures at the Camarillo Center can go up to 77 °F in the summer and down to 45 °F in the winter.
+Temperatures at the center average highs of 77 °F in the summer and overnight lows of 45 °F in the winter.

 Lodging

 Food & housing costs $500 per month.
-Corpsmembers live in shared dorm rooms, up to X people per room.
+Corpsmembers live in one of four dormitories, with two to four people per room.

 Activities

-Join Camarillo’s Corpsmember Advisory Board to organize volunteer events, plan recreation trips, and more!
+Join the Corpsmember Advisory Board to organize volunteer events, plan recreation trips, and build community.

 Find Your Path

-Work with CCC Career Navigators to chart out your path to success!
-We can help you leverage your training to launch meaningful careers.
-Don’t believe us?!
-Just listen to Camarillo alumni.
+Work with CCC career navigators to chart out your path to success.
+We can help you leverage your training to launch meaningful careers and pursue educational opportunities.
+Don’t just take our word for it, check out this alum story.

 Francisco Morales